Best AR-15 Brands 2026: PSA, Aero, BCM, DD, Geissele & KAC Ranked header image

 Avoid brands below PSA tier: Bear Creek Arsenal (BCA), Anderson with mystery internals, and no-name 'build kits' from unknown sellers.
 These use soft metal, skip heat treating, and have poor QC.
 Polymer lowers (except KP-15), skeletonized receivers, and ultra-cheap parts will fail under hard use.
 Stick with established brands that HPT/MPI test their bolts.

-LMT and KAC ($2200-4500) are organizational-tier rifles designed for contract/military logistics.
-Civilians can buy them, but proprietary parts, long lead times, and premium pricing make them impractical unless you specifically need quick-change barrels (LMT) or E3 bolt geometry (KAC).
-For 99% of shooters, BCM, DD, or Geissele Super Duty covers all practical needs at half the cost.
+LMT and KAC ($2200-4500) are top-tier rifles with proprietary parts, long lead times, and premium pricing.
+Unless you specifically need quick-change barrels (LMT) or E3 bolt geometry (KAC), BCM, DD, or Geissele Super Duty covers all practical needs at half the cost for 99% of shooters.

 What brand AR-15 does the military use?

-The U.S. military primarily uses Colt, FN, and Daniel Defense M4/M4A1 carbines for standard infantry.
-Special operations units run Knights Armament SR-15s, BCM uppers, and other specialized builds.
-Civilian versions from BCM, Daniel Defense, and FN offer the same quality control and materials used in military contracts, minus full-auto capability.
+The U.S. military primarily uses Colt, FN, and Daniel Defense M4/M4A1 carbines.
+Special operations units run Knights Armament SR-15s and BCM uppers.
+The semi-auto versions from BCM, Daniel Defense, and FN use the same quality control and materials, so the heritage does translate to build quality.

 What is the best AR right now?